Protecting Your Domain from Cybersquatting

 Domain monitoring

-ZeroFox offers a comprehensive set of domain monitoring tools aimed at preventing phishing campaigns, fraud, and reputational damage.
-This AI-powered domain fraud monitoring software allows you to protect your company and avoid financial and reputational issues.
+ZeroFox offers a comprehensive set of domain monitoring tools aimed at limiting the impact of phishing campaigns, fraud, and reputational damage.
+ZeroFox’s AI-powered domain fraud monitoring software allows you to protect your company and limit any financial or reputational issues.

 With these instruments, you can receive real-time notifications about a threat actor registering a similar domain and start monitoring their actions immediately.
 If the criminal initiates a phishing attack using a similar domain name, you can use ZeroFox to disrupt the attacker's infrastructure and stop the campaign before it causes harm.